ItsMeSafak/covid_dashboard/README.md

 git checkout development
 ```

 Now you are allowed to break everything (but don't).
-Now in order to push your changes live, we need to open up the terminal again (left-below **Terminal** tab) and execute the following command:
+Now in order to push your changes live, we need to open up the terminal again (left-below **Terminal** tab) and this time press the **down arrow** and select command prompt.
+Now you can execute the following command:
 ```sh
 commit.sh
 ```